-The course deals with the basic principles related to the design of new masonry buildings subjected to static loads, as well as to the assessment of the structural safety of existing masonry buildings, by also illustrating the possible strengthening strategies.
+The course deals with the basic principles related to the design of new masonry buildings subjected to static loads, as well as to the assessment of the structural safety of existing masonry and reinforced concrete buildings, by also illustrating the possible strengthening strategies.
 The contents of the course are listed below:

 1. Introduction to masonry structures.
 Construction techniques and typologies of existing masonry buildings.